 Worshiping and Serving since 1807

 St. Michael’s Episcopal Church is an inclusive and diverse parish located at the corner of 99th Street and Amsterdam Avenue in Manhattan.
-Although our in-person services and events are currently suspended, our vibrant parish life continues online.
+Our vibrant parish life takes place in person and online.

 Watch our most recent 10:00 am Sunday service on our YouTube channel